Lone Star 100

 Feb 10th-11th 2018

-WELCOME TO HARDEST, GNARLIEST and BADDEST RACE IN THE SOUTH.
+WELCOME TO the HARDEST, GNARLIEST, and BADDEST RACE IN THE SOUTH.
 THE ONLY Ex-SKYRUNNING RACE MADE INTO A 100k or 100m IS HERE.

-100m will be 3 loops of 33.70 miles with Approx. 20,000 feet of gain and descent.
-The loops will be run washer style so you will run the first clockwise and the 2nd counter clockwise and the last clockwise.
-Relay teams for the 100m are 3 people.
+100M will be 3 loops of 33.70 miles with Approx. 20,000 feet of gain and descent.
+The loops will be run all be run the counter clockwise rotation.
+Relay teams for the 100M are 3 people.

 100k will be 2 loops of 31.5 miles with Approx. 13,500 feet of gain and descent.
-The loops will be run washer style so you will run the first clockwise and the 2nd counter clockwise.
-Relay teams for the 100k are 2 people.
+The loops will be run all be run the counter clockwise rotation Relay teams for the 100k are 2 people.

 Greg Luffey wrote a great write up on the Franklin Mountains Sky Race.
 This is about 95% of the course.
-The only difference is we dont go up aztec caves we go to upper sunset to climb to mundys.
-We also done use the ridgeline trail to get to the gap we use cottonwood.
+The only difference is we dont go up Aztec Caves, we go to Upper Sunset to climb to Mundys.
+We also don't use the Ridgeline Trail to get to the gap, we use Cottonwood.

 Friday February 9th

 12:00 pm - 7:00 pm Packet Pickup @ Start Line of The race, Tom Mays Unit, Upper Sunset Parking Lot